Bumblebee202111/MinusOneMusic-public/README.md

 - Direct up-to-date NCM service provided.
 You will see a lot of new interfaces that haven't been discovered by any other developer.
 - Uses `View`-based system & Single Activity architecture.
 - Uses `deviceId` as the seed to _pseudo_-randomly generate device specs for privacy.
-- Is NOT the decompiled and modified version of the official NCM app although the two apps look very similar.
+- Is NOT modified from the decompiled official NCM app although the two apps look very similar.
 - Does NOT hack music resources.

 ## Notices